Baling Hay: 20 Items Needed to Get the Job Done

 by J. Keeler Johnson

-Baling hay is a complicated job with many steps and components.
-These 20 machines, tools and items for baling hay can help you get the job done smoothly, safely, easily and efficiently:
+Baling hay has many steps and components.
+Here are 20 machines, tools and items needed to get the job done smoothly, safely, easily and efficiently.

 The heart of any major farming operation.
 You’ll need around 40 horsepower (more is even better) to handle baling hay.